EveryOneIsGross/perSIMS/README.md

 # perSIMS

+PerSIM is an economic simulation project that models the behavior of a Sim in a virtual environment.
+The simulation takes into account various needs, economic constraints, and environmental factors to create a dynamic and interactive experience.

+## Features

+- Simulates a Sim's life in a virtual house
+- Manages various needs such as hunger, hygiene, energy, etc.
+- Implements a simple economic system with money and market dynamics
+- Provides visualization tools for analyzing simulation data

 ![image](https://github.com/user-attachments/assets/9d7591c6-507f-4637-8601-677ec31c28db)

 - **Current state:** I'm standing in our tiny bathroom, mentally preparing for the refreshing cascade of warm water that awaits me in the shower.
 I take a deep breath to wash away the stress of another day of monotonous work ahead.